zdaron9788/STELLAR_interns/Notes/Overview&Expectations.md

 We will use data from stars in the Southern Continuous Viewing Zone of the TESS space telescope to try to measure the rotation periods of those stars.
-Our dataset will come in the form of light curves, which is measurements of the brightness of a star at consistant intervals over a long time period
-- in our case, 351 days.
+Our dataset will come in the form of light curves, which is measurements of the brightness of a star at consistant intervals over a long time period, in our case, 351 days.
 We will need to remove noise from our data signals due to the spacecraft's motion, how the instrument operates, and other stellar signals.
 We will need to build a custom moving median function to help us clean the data.
 We will need to stitch together our time series observations for each